RealMrHex/larapassword/README.md

 ## Advanced Configuration

-Larapass was made to work out-of-the-box, but you can override the configuration by simply publishing the config file.
+larapasswordwor was made to work out-of-the-box, but you can override the configuration by simply publishing the config file.

-    php artisan vendor:publish --provider="DarkGhostHunter\Larapass\LarapassServiceProvider" --tag="config"
+    php artisan vendor:publish --provider="RealMrHex\larapasswordwor\larapasswordworServiceProvider" --tag="config"

-After that, you will receive the `config/larapass.php` config file with an array like this:
+After that, you will receive the `config/larapasswordwor.php` config file with an array like this:

 ```php
 <?php